 Venus comes closest to Earth, but it's not the closest on average - Mercury spends much more time on our side of the Sun than Venus does, so Venus is farther from Earth than Mercury for longer.
 Also: there are large portions of time when Venus is further away than Mercury can ever be!
 So, on average, Mercury is closer than Venus.

-The Trapezium is a group of four stars in the centre of the Orion Nebula (M42 ringed on the map).
-A telescope of 60mm, of good quality, will split the four stars, a poor quality scope, like a Bird/Jones 127mm, will just show a single mishapen blob.
+The Trapezium is a group of four stars in the centre of the Orion Nebula (M42 arrowed and ringed on the map).
+A telescope of 70mm, of good quality, will split the four stars at a magnification of 80x, a smaller, or poor quality scope, like a Bird/Jones 127mm, will just show a single mishapen blob, even at 100x.

 In this example illustration, which shows the nebula stars in detail, you can see a simulation of the difference between poor and good quality optics when they are asked to resolve the Trapezium.
 Note the blob instead of four stars, and also (dependent on telescope size) that some of the fainter stars are hardly visible in the poorer telescope.
 In the Trapezium itself, two of the stars are variable in brightness and can be at their faintest.
 See Variable Stars in my Projects page.
 As long as you resolve the trapezium your scope is a good one!